Ireland is home to over 30,000 castles. Say what?

 Phone: +353 94 954 6003

-14.Malahide Castle, County Dublin
+14.Malahide Castle, County Dublin, Ireland

 Malahide Castle is one of the oldest castles in Ireland which dates back as far as 1175.
 This is also one of the few castles in Dublin County and it’s located in the remaining parklands of Malahide Demesne Regional Park.

 The Malahide Castle was home to Talbot Family for almost 800 years and survived many wars and also the deaths of its previous owners inside the palace.
-For 11 years, the castle was given by Oliver Cromwell to Miles Corbet after the English Parliament conquered Ireland.
-He hanged himself following the death of Cromwell.

-The Talbot family took the castle back but it was followed the death of 14 members where they didn’t make it back after the Battle of Boyne near Drogheda.
-Now, this Irish castle is owned by the State as the last member of Talbot family sold it.
+The Talbot family took the castle back but it was followed by the death of 14 members where they didn’t make it back after the Battle of Boyne near Drogheda.
+Now, this Irish castle is owned by the State as the last member of the Talbot family sold it.

 9.30am- 5.30pm Monday-Sunday